Dedicated coil for airborne measurements with adjusted HP filters.

 MFS-11e coil triple mounted

-Scheme of the bird
+Scheme of the bird, picture by DESMEX group

 This combination is suitable for airborne with any birds including UAV systems.